TRUSTS: LIVING, REVOCABLE, IRREVOCABLE, INTER-VIVOS. WHAT THE H**L DOES ALL THIS MEAN?

-Basically there are two types of trust, revocable and irrevocable and each one serves a special and independent role in an estate plan.
-For simplicity sake, when discussing a trust, one is normally referring to a revocable trust.
+Basically there are two types of trust: Revocable and irrevocable.
+Each one serves a special and independent role in an estate plan.
+For simplicity's sake, when discussing a trust, one is normally referring to a revocable trust.

-First most trusts are nothing more than a substitute for a Last Will and Testament.
-The terms revocable trust, living trust, and inter-vivos trust, are the generally the same thing, and like so many other things in life, there may be a geographic preference of individual preference for the name used; however, at the end of the day they are the same thing, except for rare circumstances.
+Most trusts are nothing more than a substitute for a Last Will and Testament.
+The terms revocable trust, living trust, and inter-vivos trust are generally the same thing, and like so many other things in life, there may be a geographic preference or individual preference for the name used.
+However, at the end of the day, they are the same thing, except for rare circumstances.

-As a substitute for a Will, their primary purpose is to distribute the deceased’s estate to the named beneficiaries without the need of probate, involving the court.
+As a substitute for a will, a trust's primary purpose is to distribute the deceased’s estate to the named beneficiaries without the need of probate, involving the court.
 PERIOD.

-Before delving into irrevocable trusts, a lot of clients get wrapped up in this concept.
+Before delving into irrevocable trusts, I should mention that a lot of clients get wrapped up in the "irrevocable" concept.
 They do not want someone to later change their estate distribution plans.
-I understand this concern but rest easy, these revocable trusts contain provisions that allow the client to amend or revoke the terms of the trust during the client’s lifetime.
-Other provisions in the trust make it irrevocable on the clients death.
+I understand this concern, but rest easy; these revocable trusts contain provisions that allow the client to amend or revoke the terms of the trust during the client’s lifetime.
+Other provisions in the trust make it irrevocable on the client's death.

 So, what is the purpose of an irrevocable trust?
 The purpose of an irrevocable trust is normally to move assets outside the client’s control and ownership for purposes of eliminating or reducing estate taxes.

-For this example presume a client has an estate worth $11,000,000.00, which means he has $1,000,000.00, subject to estate taxes which will amount to approximately $450,000.00.
+Presume a client has an estate worth $11,000,000.00, which means he has $1,000,000.00 subject to estate taxes, which will amount to approximately $450,000.00.
 In these cases, one of the easiest ways to address this future liability is to create an irrevocable life insurance trust.
 The trust then acquires a life insurance policy payable upon the death of the client.
 Normally, the amount of the policy would be in the anticipated amount of estate taxes, in this case around $450,000.00.
-Please note, however, the client is not a trustee, or owner.
-Rather, normally, a child is the trustee, but in no case can the client cannot be a trustee or a beneficiary.
+Please note, however, the client is not a trustee or owner.
+Rather, normally, a child is the trustee, but in no case can the client be a trustee or a beneficiary.
 While there are several other moving parts, the client gifts to the trust the amount of the insurance premium each year, which is then paid to the insurance company.
-Upon the death client, the policy proceeds are paid to the trust.
-Because the trust was not owned, or controlled by the client, the policy proceeds are not included in the client’s estate.
+Upon the death of the client, the policy proceeds are paid to the trust.
+Because the trust was not owned or controlled by the client, the policy proceeds are not included in the client’s estate.

-In conclusion, with today’s current estate tax laws, when discussing trust, most reference is to a trust that is revocable and only intended to be a substitute to a Last Will and Testament; however, it always good to understand the difference when the guys at the coffee shop are saying what you need or don’t need.
+In conclusion, with today’s current estate tax laws, when discussing trusts, most references are to a trust that is revocable and only intended to be a substitute to a Last Will and Testament.
+However, it always good to understand the difference when the guys at the coffee shop are saying what you need or don’t need.